 Publications

-When you publish, Paligo creates an output in the format of your choice, such as an HTML5 Help Center or a PDF.
+When you About Publishing, Paligo creates an output in the format of your choice, such as an HTML5 Help Center or a PDF.
 It uses the publication structure to order the topics in the output.

 Tip